PLA (polylactic acid) is one of the most popular filaments for FDM 3D printing.

 Acetone is not effective for dissolving and smoothing PLA

 Acetone is a good solvent for treating ABS

 Ethyl acetate is an organic ester compound characterized by its clear liquid form and a fruity odor.
 The solvent is used in certain consumer products like glue and non-acetone nail polish remover, as well as more industrial products like paint remover.

 As a solvent, ethyl acetate is highly effective at breaking down and dissolving PLA.
 By applying a small amount of the chemical to the surface of your print or using ethyl acetate vapor, you can smooth imperfections.

-While ethyl acetate is not particularly toxic, it is flammable and is considered carcinogenic.
+While ethyl acetate is not particularly toxic, it is flammable.
 When working with the chemical, it is important to use proper protection, like gloves, and to work in a well ventilated space.

 Ethyl acetate is effective at dissolving and smoothing PLA

 Methyl ethyl ketone (MEK), also known as butanone, is an organic compound that has many applications.
 The solvent is used to disinfect surgical tools, clean electronics, manufacture paint, and more.
 Many cleaning products, varnishes, paint removers, and adhesives also contain MEK.

 When it comes to dissolving PLA, MEK is highly effective.
 MEK vapor can rapidly smooth the surface of a PLA 3D print.
 Despite its good results, MEK is not broadly suggested for PLA smoothing because of its toxicity and volatility.
 The chemical is highly flammable and potentially explosive.
 It can also cause irritation to the eyes, nose, and throat if breathed in.
 MEK is therefore mostly used in controlled industrial settings and is not recommended for home use.